Governing Markets as Knowledge Commons: Introduction

 Date Written: March 22, 2018

+This is a preliminary draft of an introductory chapter to an edited volume titled Governing Markets as Knowledge Commons: The New Entrepreneurial History of Shared Social Infrastructures.
 We lay down a theoretical framework for the analysis of the production, reproduction, and transformation of intellectual and legal infrastructures that enable market interactions using the Governing Knowledge Commons research program.
-A distinctive contribution of this volume is conceptualizing these knowledge structures as shared goods.
-There are four building blocks around which the edited volume revolves: First, markets are cultural, they depend on various kinds of knowledge some of which are governed as common pool resources; markets coincide with a form of culture that we call civilization.
-Secondly, civilization (understood as a set of impersonal rules) is a shared good which is – unlike physical commons – produced and reproduced by contributions and sharing.
+A distinctive contribution of this volume is conceptualizing these market-supporting knowledge structures as shared goods.
+There are four building blocks around which the edited volume revolves: First, markets are cultural, they depend on various kinds of knowledge some of which are governed as commons; markets coincide with a form of culture that we call civilization.
+Secondly, civilization relies on shared goods which are – unlike physical commons – produced and reproduced by contributions and sharing.
 The more one uses a shared good, the more there is of it.
 Thirdly, the knowledge that constitutes our civilization includes various kinds of intellectual and legal infrastructures.
-These infrastructures are a part of a shared capital structure: they are economic inputs.
-Finally, entrepreneurs sustain and marginally change the shared intellectual and legal infrastructures through breaking rules, slight evasions, and justifications.
+These infrastructures are a part of a capital structure: they are economic inputs.
+Finally, entrepreneurs sustain and marginally change the shared intellectual and legal infrastructures by abiding by them as well as through slight evasions, and justifications.

 Keywords: Shared goods, institutions, conventions, knowledge commons, markets, entrepreneurship, intellectual infrastructures